-Michael is a Professorial Fellow at SPERI.
+Michael is a Professorial Fellow and Head of Engagement and Impact.
 He is an economist and political theorist, specialising in post-neoliberal political economy, climate change and environmental policy, and green and social democratic thought.
+He is responsible for oversight and leadership with respect to SPERI’s engagement and impact work.

 Prior to joining SPERI Michael was Director of the IPPR Commission on Economic Justice, based at the UK think tank the Institute for Public Policy Research.
 He was principal author and editor of the Commission’s final report Prosperity and Justice: A Plan for the New Economy (2018).